lc-acm/fpt/README.md

 6. Verify FPT.
 Run `which acom` and you should see something like `/usr/local/bin/acom`.
 7. You're done!
 Now, you should be able to run any of the included examples by compiling with `acom <example>`, and running `./a.out`.
 The examples are in the `<path to this directory>/fpt/Examples/` directory.
 8. Feel free to delete the directory containing this document and the `make_FPT` script.
 The script has created a new copy of the library.

+If you find that you need help, feel free to reach out to <lcacmchapter@gmail.com> or stop by CSpace.